Fundamentals of UX Testing

 Makes your app highly effective and efficient

 Helps gather true feedback from your target audience who actually use your app.
-You do not need to rely on "opinions" from random people.
+You do not need to rely on "opinions" from random people

-Improve retention and thereby your revenue
+Improves retention and thereby your revenue

 UX Testing Checklist